 Why Airbnb's Stock Is Trading Higher Today

-Airbnb (NASDAQ: ABNB) shares were trading higher Thursday after Motley Fool questioned if the stock is a buy right now.
+Airbnb (NASDAQ: ABNB) shares were trading higher Wednesday potentially amid travel demand optimism as the COVID-19 vaccine rollout continues.

 Airbnb is a vacation rental company.
 The travel restrictions from COVID-19 hurt the company in early 2020.
 Since then, the company's filing shows a recovery in July, August and September, with nights booked down 28% year-over-year compared to triple-digit declines in the earlier 2020 months.